MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

 [!INCLUDE [open-source-devops-prereqs-azure-subscription.md](../includes/open-source-devops-prereqs-azure-subscription.md)]
 [!INCLUDE [open-source-devops-prereqs-create-sp.md](../includes/open-source-devops-prereqs-create-service-principal.md)]
-- **Access to Linux or a Linux virtual machine** -  If you don't have a Linux machine, create a [Linux virtual machine](/azure/virtual-network/quick-create-cli).
+- **Access to Linux or a Linux virtual machine**: If you don't have a Linux machine, create a [Linux virtual machine](/azure/virtual-network/quick-create-cli).

 ## Create an SSH key pair